Urban Meyer's Suspension Shows Ohio State Values Winning More Than Morality

 Just like the call you made on your employee Zach Smith, who continued to show significant red-flag behavior that could sidetrack a multimillion-dollar business but was allowed to roam free until an enterprising reporter exposed it all.

-Late in the hastily called press conference, Meyer was asked if he had any message for Courtney Smith—the victim whom everyone else at the press conference so conveniently forgot.
+Late in the hastily called press conference, Meyer was asked if he had any message for Courtney Smith—the woman whom everyone else at the press conference so conveniently forgot.

 "I have a message for everyone involved in this," Meyer said.
 "I'm sorry we're in this situation."